Socialist market economy: State sector

 Modern SOEs are operationally very different from those in the 1990s.
-SOEs are much larger in size and fewer in number, with central government-owned SOEs clustered in "strategic sectors" including banking, finance, mining, energy, transportation, telecommunications and public utilities.
-By comparison, provincial and municipal level SOEs number in the thousands and are involved in almost every industry including information technology and automobiles design and production.
+SOEs are much larger in size and fewer in number, with central government-owned SOEs clustered in "strategic sectors" including banking, finance, mining, energy, transportation, telecommunications, and public utilities.
+By comparison, provincial and municipal level SOEs number in the thousands and are involved in almost every industry, including information technology and automobile design and production.
 State sector reform is an ongoing process in China.
-As of 2017, the CCP has rejected the Singapore model of Tamasek-style state investment companies for China's SOEs, where SOEs operate solely to maximize profits on a commercial basis.
+As of 2017, the CCP has rejected the Singapore model of Temasek-style state investment companies for China's SOEs, where SOEs operate solely to maximize profits on a commercial basis.
 In particular, China maintains that centrally owned SOEs also pursue national and industrial policy objectives.
 As a result of recent reforms to increase profitability and unload debt, the government reported the profits of central government-owned SOEs rose by 15.2% in 2017.

-Despite becoming increasingly profitable, SOEs in China have not paid dividends to the state, causing some analysts question the rationale for public ownership in the first place.
+Despite becoming increasingly profitable, SOEs in China have not paid dividends to the state, causing some analysts to question the rationale for public ownership in the first place.
 As part of SASAC's ongoing reforms, SOEs will now be encouraged and required to pay a higher portion of their profits as dividends to the state, with some state-owned assets being transferred to social security funds to help finance pensions for China's aging population.
 This is part of a broader reform effort of restructuring the state sector to become a source of finance for public services.
 As part of the SOE reform goals outlined in 2015 by SASAC, SOEs are to be classified as either commercial or public service entities, with the former being required to distribute a higher proportion of their profits as dividends.
 Dividend payments are set to rise from 5–15% to 30% by 2020.